Alisternz/ComputerVision/README.md

 # ComputerVision
-an openCV python project repo
+A rough implementation of an openCV python project